-While these branded products in developing countries are emerging rapidly, few studies have however looked empirically at how this branding works in domestic markets of developing countries, what the effects are in local retail markets, who is selling and buying these products, who benefits from the branding, and what the effect is on producers.
-The available studies on branding in developing countries have looked at the switch from manufactured labels to private retail labels, often linked with the emergence of modern retail (e.g. Reardon et al., 2004) or at the effects of brands for export markets in developed countries (e.g. Ponte, 2002).
-However, there are more dynamic changes going on in these markets on top of linkages with modern retail that researchers in agricultural market development have not yet looked at.
+While branded food products in domestic markets in Asia are seemingly emerging rapidly, few studies have however looked empirically at how this branding works in practice, what the effects are in local retail markets (traditional as well as modern), who is selling and buying these products, who benefits from the branding, and what the effect is on producers.
+The available studies in the international development literature on branding in developing countries have been limited to study the switch from manufactured labels to private retail labels, often linked with the emergence of modern retail (e.g. Reardon et al., 2004), or the effects of the development of brands for export markets in developed countries (e.g. Ponte, 2002).